-If they blame you, don't write them off just yet - they might just felt attacked in the moment, thought about it and came around to apologise.
+If they blame you, don't write them off just yet - they might just feel attacked in the moment, thought about it and come around to apologise.
 In that case, see the above: let them prove it to you.
 If they don't, then you know this isn't a friendship worth keeping around.

 Are they treating me in a similar way as I am treating them?